CSCfi/rahti-landing/README.md

 ./reload.sh
 ```

-#### Hosted on Rahti (The Standalone for `dev` Branch only)
+#### Hosted on Rahti (The standalone for `dev` branch only)

 To see the changes during the development, you may merge your branch with `dev` branch.
-This will automatically trigger a build in Rahti at [this address](https://rahti-landing-dev.rahtiapp.fi).
+This will automatically trigger a build in Rahti at [https://rahti-landing-dev.rahtiapp.fi](https://rahti-landing-dev.rahtiapp.fi).

 ### Deployment